ansible/ansible/docs/docsite/rst/windows_setup.rst

     $session_option = New-PSSessionOption -SkipCACheck -SkipCNCheck -SkipRevocationCheck
     Invoke-Command -ComputerName server -UseSSL -ScriptBlock { ipconfig } -Credential $cred -SessionOption $session_option

-If the above works, then see below for more help but if it fails then the issue is probably related to the WinRM setup.
+If this works fails, the issue is probably related to the WinRM setup.
+If it works, the issue may not be related to the WinRM setup; please continue reading for more troubleshooting suggestions.

 HTTP 401/Credentials Rejected
 +++++++++++++++++++++++++++++